 So, keep it simple.

 The best example of this one is the logo of Amazon.
 When you first look at it, it looks pretty simple with just the name of the massive online marketplace.
 However, on a second look, you spot the arrow below the words that specify that you can find everything from A to Z at the online store.

 Pretty cool, ain’t it?
 This technique is what’s called a visual double entendre.
 People love logos that make use of this design technique.
 They adore the mind games you’re playing with them, and your logo will surely be remembered for a long time.

 One of the most important factors that make or break the logo is the colour palette.
 Colour is not just for aesthetics but carries several hidden meanings and has the power to evoke emotions.

-If you have a defined color theme for your brand, then make sure to use the same colors for your logo.
-Else, you can feel free to explore and play around with different colors.
+If you have a defined colour theme for your brand, then make sure to use the same colours for your logo.
+Else, you can feel free to explore and play around with different colours.

 That said, remember that versatile logos will look good even when stripped of their colours and displayed on a greyscale.

 Every once in a while the design world is in a frenzy with a new idea or technique.
 Then all at once, you can find hundreds and even thousands of logos utilizing the same method.
 This is a big No-No, as it’s against the basic idea of a logo – to create a unique identity for your brand.